fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Where mathematical abstraction encounters a limitation is when capturing information regarding procedurality (for example, how do judges and police officers determine whether bail, counselling, probation, or incarceration is appropriate);
-contextuality (different societies determine what constitutes an "unfair" outcome, furthermore different groups determine what constitutes immoral discrimination, i.e. is it immoral to hire an applicant whose primary language is not English, for a non-English speaking role, over an applicant whose only spoken language is English?); and contestability (the definitions
+contextuality (different communities may have different definitions for what constitutes an "unfair" outcome;
+different groups determine what constitutes immoral discrimination, i.e. is it immoral to hire an applicant whose primary language is not English, for a non-English speaking role, over an applicant whose only spoken language is English?); and contestability (the definitions